How to Choose a Business Structure in Florida

 Corporation

-Corporations require more governance formalities than LLCs.
-A corporation must have a board of directors, hold annual shareholder and director meetings, maintain minutes, and observe the separation between shareholder decisions and board decisions.
+A Florida corporation provides a liability shield that protects shareholders’ personal assets from business debts and liabilities, similar to the LLC’s corporate shield.
+Corporations require more governance formalities: a board of directors, annual shareholder and director meetings, minutes, and a separation between shareholder decisions and board decisions.
 Failure to follow these formalities increases the risk that a court will pierce the corporate veil and hold shareholders personally liable.

 A C corporation is taxed at the entity level on its profits, and shareholders are taxed again when profits are distributed as dividends.
-This double taxation makes the C corporation structure less attractive for small and mid-sized businesses.
+This double taxation makes the C corporation less attractive for small and mid-sized businesses.
 C corporations are most appropriate for businesses that plan to seek outside investment, issue multiple classes of stock, or eventually go public.

 S Corporation Election